 - Winning the fourth tennis cup - Participating in over 100 collabs - Playing over 100 tennis matches and being one of the first to do so.
 The others were MountainDewMaNN (later known as dewman, dew, dani) and molhal (aka.
 GameBop).
 Definitely the first as a German. - Becoming one of the tennis "facks", a bunch of moderators looking over the tennis and collaboration subforums, in January 10th, 2014.

 I had an overall good experience.
-I guess when you aren't involved in whatever bullshit was discussed in the Off-Topic section.
+I guess when you aren't involved in whatever bullshit was discussed in the Off-Topic section, you'll do fine.

 Youtubekacke Now here's another one for the books.
 Over where I'm living, a German equivalent to Youchew was conceived in December 2008.
 I joined there around November 2009.
 It was a much smaller community and a bunch of notable contributors went to form a chat group based in Skype, later Discord.
 I joined there in October 2011.
 Although there aren't as many achievements to report than from Youchew, I did become a moderator for a specific subform, then turned into a super moderator and close to the end of the forum's life, I've lived long enough to see myself become the villian.
 I mean, I became an administrator, not a tough jobe considering there was barely any activity when that happened.
 And no, I didn't cause it to die, honest guvner.

 A ridiculous name for a ridiculous shit show of cheesy cacophony.
-In late 2007 I experimented with MAGIX Music Maker 2005 to do stupid but noisy recordings, however that was not the start of this project.
-I just messed around.
+In late 2007 I experimented with MAGIX Music Maker 2005 to do dumb noisy recordings, however that was not the start of this project.
 It actually came about February 2008 when I made a demo, and guess what, it already had some very basic remix elements long before I created my channel, however it was too cringy so that I went to annihilate it sometime.
-From June - November 2008, I released 29 uniquely stupid demos on youtube, some of which had some stuff from before I created the channel, and after that contributed to a few internet based labels until I ceased to create utter shit under the Grotesque Sounds brand.
-Usual features were: Cheap headset, Botempi keyboard, chinese chopsticks, the lid of a basic HP printer and some other crap laying around.
+From June - November 2008, I released 29 uniquely stupid demos on youtube, some of which had some stuff from before I created the channel, and after that I contributed to a few internet based labels until I ceased to create utter shit under the Grotesque Sounds brand.
+Thsoe were my tools: Cheap headset, Botempi keyboard, chinese chopsticks, the lid of a basic HP printer and some other crap laying around.
 I would use that MAGIX program and Audacity to record and "refine" the sounds.

 Started in September 2008 for the specific purpose of audio recording MIDI files and then utterly destroying the recording with effects.
-Now that's some audio remixing right there.
-After the death of GxSxOxGxPx, it became its replacement and I continued to get creative and do something else instead of mere MIDI corruption, which is also reflected in the name change.
+Oh yeah, remixing again.
+After the death of GxSxOxGxPx, AxBxNx became its replacement and I continued to get creative and do something else instead of mere MIDI corruption, which is also reflected in the name change.
 My portfolio in contributions to other labels is also much bigger, and I managed to get a few physical releases out.
 Gotte love them tapes.